IRIS Waiver Renewal

 - Counseling, Therapeutic, and Wellness Services—Added culturally appropriate counseling, therapeutic, and wellness services and provider types.
 This could include services like, meditation, Tai Chi, Native American Healers and other wellness services associated with a particular cultural tradition.

-The renewed waiver will be in effect January 1, 2026.
-Here’s the timeline:
+The renewed waiver is in effect January 1, 2026.
+DHS used this timeline and steps to keep the renewed waiver on schedule:

-- September 2025: DHS submits proposed changes to CMS
+- September 2025: DHS submitted proposed changes to CMS.

 DHS gathered input on the IRIS program throughout the waiver renewal process.
 We heard from IRIS participants, families, caregivers and providers, IRIS contract staff, advocates, and other partners.